-The education provision for service children overseas can be categorised as Ministry of Defence (MOD) Schools and Settings or non MOD schools locations.
+The education provision for service children overseas can be categorised as Defence Children Services (DCS) Schools and Settings or non MOD schools locations.

 All parents need to obtain educational clearance for their children, aged 0 to 18 years of age, before proceeding with a move overseas.

 Prior to a service parents posting overseas, the needs of all service children will be assessed to ensure that the educational needs can be met, this process is part of the MOD’s Assessment of Supportability (MASO).

 MOD Schools and Settings are part of the Defence Children Services (DCS).
 MOD schools and settings provide education to the dependent children of service personnel and MOD entitled civilians, entitled contractors and fee payers.
 MOD schools and settings are predominantly overseas, with one school in Scotland.
 For information and guidance specifically for Queen Victoria School in Scotland, please see Education in the UK.

 The diverse locations of our schools and the dedication of our staff ensure pupils engage in a rich and fulfilling curriculum whilst overseas.
 MOD schools and settings overseas mirrors the English education system including Ofsted inspections, assessments and examinations.
 This enables pupils to transition from our overseas schools and settings to UK based schools and nurseries with the minimum amount of disruption.
 We work closely with UK schools and local authorities to ensure information is shared to support the varying needs of pupils.

 MOD schools and settings by location